palak-b19/WorkBoard/backend/Readme.md

     - Locates the task in any list (todo/inprogress/done) and removes it.
     - The 100-tasks-per-list constraint is naturally preserved after deletion.

+- GET /api/analytics

+  - Headers: Authorization: Bearer <token>
+  - Body: (none)
+  - Response:
+    - 200 { totalTasks: number, completedTasks: number, overdueTasks: number }
+    - 401 { "error": string } – Missing or invalid JWT
+    - 500 { "error": string } – Server error
+  - Notes:
+    - Aggregates all boards owned by the user using a MongoDB aggregation pipeline (unwinds lists & tasks).
+    - `completedTasks` counts tasks in the **Done** list; `overdueTasks` counts tasks past their `dueDate` and not in **Done**.
+    - Optimised with aggregation and `userId` index to keep response time < 2 s for ~100 tasks.

   ## Backend Status

 - Authentication complete: Register, Login, Validate endpoints with JWT.
 - Feature branch `feature/auth-api` merged into `main`.
 - Task management endpoints (create, update, delete) implemented — _User Story #4_ completed on June 27, 2025.
 - Feature branch `feature/tasks` merged into `main`
+- Analytics endpoint (`GET /api/analytics`) implemented & optimised — _User Story #5_ in progress (66 % complete).